nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Run_an_executable_under_Apptainer_in_parallel.md

 ```sh
 sbatch fidibench_intel_apptainer.sl
 ```
 The above job can run on multiple nodes.

 Note that the host MPI is loaded with the `intel` module.
+The MPI libraries on the host and in the container need to be compatible.
+At the time of writing, the host MPI is `2021.5` and the MPI in the container is `2021.8`.